Network asset conversions are currently suspended. All the details can be found here

 What happens to the network after Haven 2.0?

-The fork restores full functionality to the network to be able to carry out conversions in the Haven vault between XHV, xUSD and all xAssets including xBTC, xAU, xCNY etc.
+The fork restored full functionality to the network to be able to carry out conversions in the Haven vault between XHV, xUSD and all xAssets including xBTC, xAU, xCNY etc.

-NOTE: xJPY (Japanese Yen) conversions will be suspended at the time of the fork and will no longer be available to users for the foreseeable future.
+NOTE: xJPY (Japanese Yen) conversions have been suspended at the time of the fork and will no longer be available to users for the foreseeable future.

 Why have the fees and unlock times changed?